Naurislv/apple_picking_robot/README.md

 ## Run

-1. Follow [first time run](docs/Docker.md) instructions to install and setup pre-installed Docker image.
+1. Install Docker on your machine if you do not already have it.
+See more information under section [#first time run](docs/Docker.md)
+2. Run Docker image from terminal: `docker run -it -p 6080:80 naurislv/apple_picking_robot`
+3. Open browser: http://127.0.0.1:6080 and open terminal inside
 2. Running project.
-    * First navigate to ros directory: `cd ros`
+    * First navigate to ros directory: `cd /home/apple_picking_robot/ros`
     * Run `./run_apple_picker.sh --help` to see all possible input arguments:

     ```